liuyiffan/pxf/README.md

 docker pull pivotaldata/gpdb-pxf-dev:centos6

 # If you want to use gdb to debug gpdb you need the --privileged flag in the command below
+# FIXME: we think this is for GPDB5 but there is no mention of which branch?
 docker run --rm -it \
   -p 5432:5432 \
   -p 5888:5888 \